XaviOutside/osclass/README.md

 # MIGRATION_OSCLASS_2_DOCKER
 How to migrate current Osclass installation to docker infrastructure.
 The infrastructure consist of three Docker containers and three Docker volume containers.
 One Mysql database container, one Postfix server in order to receive emails on a domain and the last one runs Apache2/PHP Application.
-And the volumes, one for osclass files, ones for database and one for backups.
+And the volumes, one for osclass files, one for database and one for backups.

 PREREQUISITES: